 The positive part of our quantitative analysis considers three capital regulation regimes.
-In the laissez-faire regime, a purely theoretical benchmark, we set $\gamma_h = \gamma_l = 0$.
-In the Basel I regime we set $\gamma_h = \gamma_l = 0.04$, which corresponds to the minimum Tier 1 capital requirement on all non-mortgage credit to the private sector set by the Basel Accord of 1988 (i.e., one half of the overall 8% requirement of Tier 1 + Tier 2 capital).
+In the laissez-faire regime, a purely theoretical benchmark, we set $\gamma_h = \gamma_l = 0$ .
+In the Basel I regime we set $\gamma_h = \gamma_l = 0.04$ , which corresponds with the minimum Tier 1 capital requirement on all nonmortgage credit to the private sector set by the Basel Accord of 1988 (i.e., one-half of the overall 8% requirement of Tier 1 + Tier 2 capital).

-The Tier 1 capital requirements of the $Basel\ II\ regime$ are obtained by dividing by two the overall requirement of Tier 1 + Tier 2 capital given by the Basel II formula.20 For corporate exposures of a one-year maturity, this implies:21
+The Tier 1 capital requirements of the Basel II regime are obtained by dividing by two the overall requirements of Tier 1 + Tier 2 capital given by the Basel II formula.
+For corporate exposures of a one-year maturity, this implies